 - Watch for gout attacks.

-- Some foods and drinks like cheese and red wine, when taken with Rifater, may cause very risky effects such as sudden high blood pressure.
+- Some foods and drinks like cheese and red wine, when taken with Rifater (rifampin, isoniazid, and pyrazinamide), may cause very risky effects such as sudden high blood pressure.
 To avoid these problems, get a list of foods to avoid.

 - This medicine may stain contact lenses.

-- A very bad and sometimes deadly reaction has happened with Rifater.
+- A very bad and sometimes deadly reaction has happened with Rifater (rifampin, isoniazid, and pyrazinamide).
 Most of the time, this reaction has signs like fever, rash, or swollen glands with problems in body organs like the liver, kidney, blood, heart, muscles and joints, or lungs.
 Talk with the doctor.

-- It is common to have diarrhea when taking this medicine.
+- It is common to have diarrhea when taking Rifater (rifampin, isoniazid, and pyrazinamide).
 Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
 Sometimes, this has led to a deadly bowel problem (colitis).
-CDAD may happen while you are taking Rifater or within a few months after you stop taking it.
+CDAD may happen while you are taking Rifater (rifampin, isoniazid, and pyrazinamide) or within a few months after you stop taking it.
 Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
 Do not try to treat loose stools without first checking with your doctor.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking Rifater.
+Use some other kind of birth control also like a condom when taking Rifater (rifampin, isoniazid, and pyrazinamide).

 How is this medicine (Rifater) best taken?